 For simplicity, we return to intravenous administration of the drug directly into the Central compartment.
-This time, however, we add a peripheral distribution compartment, Peri, that models the diffusion of the drug between the blood and other tissues.
+This time, however, we add a peripheral distribution compartment, Peri, that models the different distribution of the drug between the blood and/or well perfused organs and other tissues.
 The peripheral compartment is a useful approximation, which captures the impact of tissues with slower distribution on the shape of the plasma concentration-time profile.